DrSiroukane/ProgLong/README.md

 ### ColorDetector3.java

+A program that makes a robot learn about colors then detect them, using color (RGB) to find which stocked color is the closest to color median.

+### ColorDetector4.java

+A program that makes a robot learn about colors then detect them, using min and max for each color (RGB) if detected color inside the interval else try to find which stocked color is the closest using the median, else try to find if its cloest to min and max using distance

 ### CLineFollower.java

 A program that makes a robot follow specified line by its color,
 	[ColorDetector3](),
 	[DifferentialPilot](https://lejos.sourceforge.io/nxt/nxj/api/lejos/robotics/navigation/DifferentialPilot.html),
 	and other classes.

+### CRoadFollower.java

+### CRoadFollower2.java

 ## Created by